Campus safety and managing emergencies FAQ

 - How does UC Davis notify the campus about emergencies?

-- UC Davis WarnMe provides faculty, staff and students with timely information and instructions during emergencies or other urgent situations that may directly affect their well-being.
-The system can send simultaneous messages to the university community by e-mail, telephone, cell phone and text messaging.
-Because the alert system is designed to provide livesaving information to those in harm’s way, others, such as parents or members of the media, will not be included in the system.
-The system will complement other UC Davis communications including use of the Web and news media.
+- UC Davis WarnMe and Aggie Alert provides faculty, staff, students and other subscribers with timely information and instructions during emergencies or other urgent situations that may directly affect their well-being.
+The system can send simultaneous messages to the university community by e-mail, text, telephone and cell phone.
+The system complements other UC Davis communications including use of the Web and news media.

 Crime prevention and risk reduction